redhat-developer/odo/docs/website/docs/command-reference/delete-component.md

 but this file will not be removed when `--files` is passed to `odo delete component`.

 :::caution
-Use this flag with caution.
+Use this flag with caution because this permanently deletes the files mentioned above, and this operation is not reversible (unless your files are backed up or under version control).
 :::

 ```shell